 Oculus Battery Life Fix

-Users have noticed the Oculus VR app is absolutely killing the S7 series battery, and even more so after an update in late 2016.
-The new Oculus Rooms feature seems is the culprit, and we recommend users disable the app completely if you don’t use the Gear VR.
+Users have noticed the Oculus VR app is absolutely killing the S7 series battery, and we saw this again in late 2017.
+The Oculus Rooms feature is the culprit, and we recommend users disable the app completely if you don’t use the Gear VR.

-Head into Settings > Applications > Application Manager and scroll down to Oculus.
+Head to Settings > Applications > Application Manager and scroll down to Oculus.
 Select the app and choose the “Disable” or “Uninstall” button.
-This will completely disable all aspects of this app, which has been found to hurt battery life.
-Alternatively, owners can turn off auto-updates inside the Oculus app, or disable and uninstall the new Rooms feature too.
+This will completely disable all aspects of this app, which his causing issues for some.
+Alternatively, owners can turn off auto-updates inside the Oculus app, or disable and uninstall the Rooms feature too.

 Reboot Your Galaxy S7 or S7 Edge